charlesinwald/personal-blog/pages/posts/index.md

 # Posts
 # The Case for the Modern Polymath in IT

 Here I'll rant about why the idea of knowing a bunch of subjects is good.
+Simply as a disclaimer, these opinions do not represent any entity other than my own.

 Wikipedia defines **[polymath](https://en.wikipedia.org/wiki/Polymath?oldformat=true)** as "an individual whose knowledge spans a substantial number of subjects, known to draw on complex bodies of knowledge to solve specific problems".